KyleAsaff/ForumBuddy/README.md

 HOW IT WORKS

-Scrapes the search database of a forum with your username and records all fourm posts in localStorage.
+Scrapes the search database and recently visited threads of a forum with your username and records all fourm posts in localStorage.
 The extension uses background.js constantly scrape the forum every minute and stores all information.